bujojo16/obfuskey/README.md

 z = a + b + c + ...
 ```
+And because 3 + 5 = 7 just as much as 5 + 3 = 7, using your passwords in any order doesn't actually have any impact on the result.
+Both during obfuscation and desobfuscation.

 When retrieving (desobfuscating) our seedphrase, we simply substract these increments from the new index which is the obfuscated seedphrase index.

 ### 2.a Offsetting algorythm